-- 1. Transportation Planning Collaborative: A meeting of NH transportation planners to foster improved communication between the NHDOT and RPCs/MPOs.
-Primary focus of the TPC during the 18-19 UPWP will be on the realignment of the Ten Year Plan process to strengthen RPC roles and better integrate existing transportation planning processes. - Activity: Participation in Transportation Collaborative meetings for the purposes of realigning the Ten Year Plan process to strengthen RPC roles and better integrate existing transportation planning processes.
+1. Transportation Planning Collaborative: A meeting of NH transportation planners to foster improved communication between the NHDOT and RPCs/MPOs.
+Primary focus of the TPC during the 18-19 UPWP will be on the alteration of the Ten Year Plan process to be more MPO/RPC driven.

+Work Product: Incorporate Hazard Mitigation recommendations into Long Range Transportation Plan and into other transportation planning activities.